sgjava/c3l/README.md

 * To list all the demos just `dir *.com`

 ## Set up development environment
-I have optimized the development process by implementing several changes.
-Firstly, I would like to inform you that I no longer provide support for native hardware and VICE.
-However, if you are determined to use these tools, you can proceed with them at your own discretion.

-To enhance efficiency and standardize the development environment, I have adopted the following tools: Ubuntu VM, Eclipse CDT, DOSBox, MyZ80, and ctools.
+To enhance efficiency and standardize the development environment, I have adopted the following tools: Ubuntu VM, Eclipse Z88DK, and ctools.
 This combination offers the most expedient approach for C development on the C128 CP/M platform.
 It is worth noting that you can also adapt this framework for your personal projects unrelated to C3L.

-Within the "~/eclipse-workspace/c3l/build" directory, you will find a file called "makedisk.sh."
-This script serves the purpose of importing source code directly from the Eclipse workspace.
-Additionally, it builds the C3L library, compiles demos, exports them, and ultimately creates a new d71 disk.
+Within the "~/eclipse-workspace/c3l/scripts" directory, you will find a file called "build.sh."
+This script builds the C3L library, compiles demos, exports them, and ultimately creates new d71 disks.

 ### Build [FFMPEG](https://ffmpeg.org) on Ubuntu 22.04 x86_64 (used for VICE video recording, but may get replaced with ZMBV in future versions).
 * `sudo apt install git curl build-essential`